 - A £2.7million Sheffield City Region Infrastructure Fund (SCRIF) grant, secured by Chesterfield Borough Council in partnership with developers Chesterfield Waterside Limited, has enabled the first phase of the development's £75 million Basin Square scheme to be brought forward by the site's developers. - After the first three years of CIL implementation £593,091.80 is retained and available for spend on infrastructure (following the subtraction of the administration and neighbourhood portions).
-The CIL Expenditure Strategy3 sets out how collected receipts for CIL will be allocated to infrastructure projects on the published Community Infrastructure Levy Regulation 123 list.
+The CIL Expenditure Strategy2 sets out how collected receipts for CIL will be allocated to infrastructure projects on the published Community Infrastructure Levy Regulation 123 list.
 Whilst CIL was never intended to act as the sole source of infrastructure funding, CIL will play a key role in providing necessary infrastructure and offer an important opportunity for match funding.
-The first round of CIL funded schemes will be delivered in the 2020/21 financial year.
+The first round of CIL funded schemes will be delivered in the 2021/22 financial year and include a primary school extension to support housing growth at Poolsbrook.